WildCodeSchool/workshop-jwt/README.md

 Install the `axios` module and modify the `handleSubmit` function to call the `/users/login` route on your server, using the environment variable for the server url.

-> Be careful, the module has to be installed in the frontend!
+> Be careful, the module has to be installed in the frontend folder

 You can get an environment variable as follows: